-Experts are correct when they say the USA lacks amphibious lift, but not because of a lack of funding.
+Experts are correct when they say the US Navy lacks amphibious lift, but not because of a lack of funding.
 The problem is that ships procured can't lift much and require fragile connectors that cost as much as the ship itself!
 Moreover, today's amphibious fleet is not designed to conduct amphibious invasions of a defended coast!
-This incompetence is evident in this 2016 article in USNI News about the Navy's newest amphib:
+This problem is evident in this 2016 article in USNI News about the Navy's newest amphib:

 "Several officers emphasized the need to lighten the ground combat element attached to the America ARG.
 Capt.
 Homer Denius, commodore of the Amphibious Squadron 3 that will lead the America ARG on deployment next year, made clear that 'that idea of a lighter MEU is going to have to come into concept' ahead of the deployment.
 The balance is that a lighter maneuver element means America can support a larger maneuver element – and striking that balance was part of the success during RIMPAC.
 When ground troops moved ashore, the largest vehicle they brought with them was Australian LAVs.
 Baze said America pushed out a company of Marines on a couple CH-53Es from 50 miles offshore 'before lunchtime,' with the simplicity of moving a lighter company showcasing what America was built to do."

 The US Navy needs a hundred small, simple, armed, oceangoing amphibious ships (without connectors or aviation fuel) designed to deposit combat power ashore in the face of hostile fire, like World War II era LSTs pictured below.
-These ships are big and solid enough to withstand shore fire and make it to the beach, unlike LCACs and AAVs, yet small enough to make targeting by anti-ship missiles and submarines difficult.
-A hundred LSTs are affordable if the Navy phases out its twelve huge, dysfunctional, and expensive LPDs along with expensive, unarmored, and unarmed LCACs.
-A detailed article on this solution will appear soon.
+These ships were big and solid enough to withstand shore fire and make it to the beach, unlike LCACs and AAVs, yet small enough to make targeting by anti-ship missiles and submarines difficult.
+A hundred LSTs are affordable if the Navy cancels plans to replace its twelve aging LSDs with much larger, dysfunctional, and expensive LX(R)s, which are really San Antonio class LPDs.
+Here is a detailed article on this solution: Landing Ship Assault

 Carlton Meyer editorG2mil@Gmail.com